Varunmargam/My_Blogs/clkfki5pb000209jqgtb8e4go.md

     ![](https://cdn.hashnode.com/res/hashnode/image/upload/v1690120806216/3ddcd3de-07e9-48b3-bbb3-9099e2bf79dc.png align="center")

-    But if any error occurred while executing the command it will show it on the screen to redirect such an error we use `2>>`.
+    But if any error occurs while executing the command it will show it on the screen to redirect such an error we use `2>>`.

 3. `2>>`: It is used to redirect errors while executing the command to a file.